ChrisPlease/resume/src/content/collections/experience/cofense/index.md

-My roles at Cofense include both Senior Front End Engineer, and UI Engineering Manager.
+I've served as Senior Front End Engineer, and later (currently) as a technical UI Engineering Manager.
+In these roles, I've had the opportunity to fully immerse myself in the Vue framework.

-During my time at Cofense, I've led the company's UI Community of Practice, spearheaded the UI team's migration to TypeScript, and helped guide the team through a major version upgrade of the company's internal component library (TSX migration, Storybook documentation, dark mode support, responsive design).
-While most Cofense products are written in Vue, I've had extensive experience with React/Storybook and MDX for documenting the company's robust component library.

-Additionally, I've been the lead UI engineer on several of the company's initiatives, including the ground up redesign/rewrite of the flagship product into a modern framework, and migrating legacy products to TypeScript.
+I've had the opportunity to mentor junior developers.
+I run the company's UI Community of Practice (weekly meeting for the UI team to share news/insights), provide thorough code reviews, and frequently pair program with junior engineers.

+As a Senior Front End Engineer and technical manager, I've served as team lead on several of the company's UI initiatives.
+These initiatives include:

+* Plan/Implement a major release of the internal component library
+  * converting components to TSX
+  * dark/light mode support
+  * `a11y` audit and improvement
+  * documentation rewrite in Storybook/MDX
+* Rebuild flagship product from legacy Rails app to Vue SPA
+* Several greenfield initiatives/product offerings